 For a normal car to enter Red Rock Canyon the cost is 15USD.

-Facilities at the Red Rock canyon National Conservation Area
+What are the facilities at the Red Rock canyon National Conservation Area?

 At the start of the Scenic Drive there is a discovery centre with facilities and information